guilhermebr/datasync/README.md

-# datasync
+# Data Sync

 This is a solution for data synchronization problem between two or more storage systems

-# Data Sync

 ## Motivation